 Is Antwerp Worth Visiting?

 I had to shake my head slightly in disbelief when a well known search engine came up with this question.
 The answer is yes absolutely, and absolutely yes many times over.
-Whether your tastes run to fashion, diamonds, chocolate, art, maritime history and shipping, architecture or food and Belgian beer, I think you’ll find a lot to enjoy.
+Whether your tastes run to fashion, diamonds, chocolate, art, maritime history and shipping, architecture or food and Belgian beer, I think you’ll find many places to visit in Antwerp.

 How To Get To Antwerp